-First, estimate what your monthly income will be, and factor in savings, debt and recurring bills.
-Financial experts will often cite that rent payments should not cost more than 28% to 35% of income can go to rent.
+First, estimate what your monthly income will be, factoring in savings, debt and recurring bills.
+Financial experts often cite that rent payments should not cost more than 28% to 35% of your monthly income.
 Online calculators can assist with budget estimates.

-Be aware that broker' fees may be involved, which is often a big surprise for first time renters.
-Sometimes landlords will pay for the broker' fee but in competitive rental markets like New York and San Francisco, broker fees will be an expected cost for apartment seekers.
+Be aware that broker fees may be involved, which is often a big surprise for first-time renters.
+Sometimes landlords pay for the broker fee, but in competitive rental markets like New York and San Francisco, broker fees are a typical expected cost for apartment seekers.

-The broker fee is based on a percentage of a year's lease, typically around one month's rent.
-It could be well worth it, since working with a reputable broker allows you to see multiple, legitimate properties at once.
-This is important because a recent New York University study identified as many as 29,000 fake Craigslist rental listings in 20 major cities over a five-month period.
+The broker fee is based on a percentage of one year's lease, typically around one month's rent.
+It could be well worth it, since working with a reputable broker allows you to see multiple legitimate properties at once.
+This is important during a time when fake listings online are common.

-It is possible to negotiate down a broker’s fee.
-Slower times, like the dead of winter, will see a drop in demand, so that may be a good time to bring down a broker’s fee.
-Because a broker’s fee could be as much as one month’s rent, don’t forget to account for that extra cost into how much you can afford.
+It is possible to negotiate down a broker fee.
+Slower times, like the dead of winter, will see a drop-in demand, so that may be a good time to ask a broker to bring down his or her fee.
+Because a broker fee could be as much as one month’s rent, don’t forget to account for that extra cost when you're determining how much you can afford.

-While every landlord is different, common practice is to pay first and last month's rent plus a security deposit at the signing of the lease.
+Also, while every landlord is different, it’s common practice to expect renters to pay first and last month's rent plus a security deposit at the signing of the lease.
 You should also take this into consideration when planning your budget.

 When you’re ready to move into your new apartment, take photos of the empty space and document any damage you find.
 Make sure to ask questions about the terms of your lease and follow them to avoid eviction or legal troubles.
 For example, make sure your roommates are on the lease and take care to note what the lease says about subletters.
-Keep all your rental documentation in a safe place.